COGS18/COGS18.github.io/_build/materials/12-Debugging.md

 {:.output_stream}
 ```
-Please type a number: 12
+Please type a number: not a number

-my_num is:  12
+my_num is:  not a number

 ```